-With the innovative approach described here and despite additional effort of the used approach, it is to be shown that flexibility and energy efficiency measures in general, but especially for biomass heating plants in historical and listed districts, are both economically and technically feasible.
+With the innovative approach described here and despite additional effort of the used approach, it could be shown that flexibility and energy efficiency measures in general, but especially for biomass heating plants in historical and listed districts, are both economically and technically feasible.

-The aim of this project is to integrate the planned water buffer tank unobtrusively into the overall picture.
+The aim of this project was to integrate the planned water buffer tank unobtrusively into the overall picture.
 It can thus be shown that large thermal energy storage systems will in future also be a technically and economically viable option for the provision of heating and cooling in buildings or districts under preservation order, especially with regard to the integration of renewable energy sources.
-Only the integration of the central heat storage unit will also enable the implementation of fully integrated, intelligent load management, which will lead to a massive increase in the flexibility and efficiency of the system.
+Only the integration of the central heat storage unit enabled the implementation of a fully integrated, intelligent load management, which lead to a significant increase in the flexibility and efficiency of the system.